MCP Server (Preview)

 |---|---|

-| MCP Endpoint | The base URL for the MCP server (e.g., https://api.aidesk-pro.com/mcp/{agent-id}) |
+| MCP Endpoint | The base URL for the MCP server (e.g., https://admin.aidesk-pro.com/mcp/{agent-id}) |

-| Application ID | The Azure Entra ID application ID used for authentication |
+| Application ID | The Microsoft Entra ID application ID used for authentication |

-| Audience URI | The audience value to request in the OAuth token (e.g., api://api.aidesk-pro.com/botid-{application-id}) |
+| Audience URI | The audience value to request in the OAuth token (e.g., api://admin.aidesk-pro.com/botid-{application-id}) |

 You will need these three values to configure both the Azure client application and the MCP client.